sbamniya/react-validations/readme.md

   }
   const validations = {
     email: {
-      [ValidationTypes.EMAIL]: true,
+      email: true,
     },
     password: {
-      [ValidationTypes.MINLENGTH]: 8,
+      minlength: 8,
     }
   }
   const messages = {
     email: {
-      [ValidationTypes.EMAIL]: "Email should be valid email",
+      email: "Email should be valid email",
     },
     password: {
-      [ValidationTypes.MINLENGTH]: "Password should be at least 8 charater long", }
+      minlength: "Password should be at least 8 charater long", }
   } // this is optional